Important: A completed application is required for each semester

 for more information.
 Extension courses are considered part of your course load for the purpose of determining eligibility for the amount of federal financial aid received by Texas State students.
 If you have questions regarding financial aid and scholarships, contact the Texas State Office of Financial Aid and Scholarships

-If you will not be paying for your extension course(s) because of third-party billing such as your employer, Chapter 33, or the Hazlewood Exemption, or if you will be using your Texas Tomorrow Fund or any kind of tuition waiver, please attach documentation.
+If you will not be paying for your extension course(s) because of third-party billing such as your employer, Chapter 33, or Texas Tomorrow Fund, please attach documentation.

 If you are planning to use tuition assistance / 3rd party billing for CPM courses, please contact Ms. Marilyn Balanoff, Office of Distance & Extended Learning at firstname.lastname@example.org or 512-422-8955.